 Had this couple faced conception difficulties even a few decades ago, the blame for their infertility would have fallen squarely on the woman.
-But modern science now definitively tells us that the male partner is responsible in up to 50% of cases
+But modern science now definitively tells us that the male partner is responsible in up to 50% of cases of couple infertility.

 Furthermore, in this case the mother had just hit the magic age of 35, and now carried the stamp of “advanced maternal age,” making her less likely to conceive.